anddann/mvn-ecosystem-graph/README.md

 # mvn-ecosystem-graph

 The repository contains code for creating a Neo4j database of the artifacts on Maven Central.
+It consists of

+* a producer: using a downloadable snapshot of the Maven Central Index, the producer pushes information for relevant artifacts (excl. test or src JARS) into a RabbitMQ queue
+* worker(s): take messages from the RabbitMQ queue and produce dependency graphs for Neo4j for an artifact, and writes to Redis or Neo4j
+* redis-task: takes the crawled MvnArtifactNodes from Redis and writes them into Neo43

+We **recommend** the use of Redis for the writers.
+This eases the workers from creating complex Cypher queries or ensuring uniqueness.
+Instead, works can then "burst" all information into Redis, and thus can crawl *significant* faster.

 ## Requirements